 How to Utilize Self-Assessments When Preparing for Step 1

-When AMBOSS first announced its free self-assessment tool, I was initially unsure about utilizing it.
+When AMBOSS first announced its self-assessment, I was initially unsure about utilizing it.
 My school takes Step 1 later than most other programs, and I was worried that taking it so early in my prep would only discourage me.
-I asked a few of my mentors for their insight, and they all said the same thing — the more practice questions you do, the better you’ll do on the real exam, and there’s no reason to turn down free board-style questions.
+I asked a few of my mentors for their insight, and they all said the same thing — the more practice questions you do, the better you’ll do on the real exam, and there’s no reason to turn down more board-style questions.
 Additionally, they assured me that a low score on your first self-assessment is expected and gives you a baseline from which to climb.
 So, I took the AMBOSS self-assessment, with the mindset that I had nothing to lose and only practice to gain.

 At the end of the week, I had a 3-digit score which indicated that I passed but was well below my target score.
 Thus, the self-assessment served three purposes for me: